mchang16-auth/docs/articles/quickstart/backend/aspnet-core-webapi/03-troubleshooting.md

 There are 5 criteria for validating a JWT token.

 1. **Is the token formed properly?**
 Check if the structure of the token matches the structure of a JSON Web Token.
-Read more about the [JSON Web Token structure](/jwt#what-is-the-json-web-token-structure-).
+Read more about the <a href="/jwt#what-is-the-json-web-token-structure-" target="_blank">JSON Web Token structure</a>.

 2. **Has the token been tampered with?**
 The last part of a JWT is the signature.
 The signature is used to verify that the token was signed by the sender and not altered in any way.